 - How to choose or change plans

+- Quality Improvement Program

 - Our plan, including:

-- Financial information
+- o Financial information

-- How the plan has been rated by plan members
+- o How the plan has been rated by plan members

 - The number of appeals made by members

-- o How to leave the plan
+- \circ How to leave the plan

 - Our network providers and our network pharmacies, including:

-- If you have questions, please call Superior STAR+PLUS MMP at 1-866-896-1844 (TTY: 711) 8 a.m. to 8 p.m., Monday through Friday.
-After hours, on weekends and on holidays, you may be asked to leave a message.
-Your call will be returned within the next business day.
-The call is free.
-For more information, visit mmp.SuperiorHealthPlan.com.

-- How to choose or change primary care providers - Qualifications of our network providers and pharmacies - How we pay providers in our network - For a list of providers and pharmacies in the plan's network, see the Provider and Pharmacy Directory.
-For more detailed information about our providers or pharmacies, call Member Services, or visit our website at mmp.SuperiorHealthPlan.com. - Covered services and drugs and about rules you must follow, including: - Services and drugs covered by the plan - Limits to your coverage and drugs - Rules you must follow to get covered services and drugs - Why something is not covered and what you can do about it, including asking us to: - Put in writing why something is not covered - Change a decision we made - o Pay for a bill you have got
+- How to choose or change primary care providers - Qualifications of our network providers and pharmacies - How we pay providers in our network - For a list of providers and pharmacies in the plan's network, refer to the Provider and Pharmacy Directory.
+For more detailed information about our providers or pharmacies, call Member Services, or visit our website at mmp.SuperiorHealthPlan.com. - Covered services and drugs and about rules you must follow, including: - o Services and drugs covered by the plan - o Limits to your coverage and drugs - Rules you must follow to get covered services and drugs - Why something is not covered and what you can do about it, including asking us to: - o Put in writing why something is not covered - Change a decision we made - Pay for a bill you have got